assiist-team/memories/docs/ui-improvements/memory-processing-notification-ui-companion.md

 - `failed`:
   - “Processing failed.
 We’ll retry automatically.” (optional “Retry now” CTA).
 - `complete`:
-  - Overlay should shortly after disappear (or show a brief success state then dismiss).
+  - The banner/chip should shortly after disappear (or show a brief success state then dismiss).

-#### 3.3 Behaviour
+#### 3.4 Behaviour

+- Indicators are **scoped to a single memory**:
-- The overlay:
+  - The detail screen shows only that memory’s processing state.
-  - Appears near the bottom of the content, above the button row and bottom nav.
-  - Can shrink into a **compact, sticky** form when the user navigates away from capture/detail.
-  - Can be dismissed by the user, but will reappear on next app launch if processing is still not `complete`.
+  - The timeline card (if used) shows only that card’s processing state.
-- Multiple memories:
+- Multiple processing memories:
-  - Start simple: show the **most recent** processing memory.
-  - If we add multi-memory processing later, consider a small list view in the overlay.
+  - Each memory can show its own indicator in its own UI context.
+  - There is **no global, app-wide processing banner or overlay**.

 ---